Ibrahima Socé Fall

 Ibrahima Socé Fall (born 1966) is a Senegalese executive in the area of global health.
-He is Assistant Director-General for Emergencies Response at the World Health Organization (WHO) and United Nations Assistant – Secretary-General.
+He was Assistant Director-General for Emergencies Response at the World Health Organization (WHO) and United Nations Assistant – Secretary-General.
 Fall has worked on various outbreak response and research teams in the field to eradicate the spread of diseases including COVID-19, Ebola, malaria, AIDS, and tuberculosis.
 He was previously the Regional Emergencies Director of the WHO in the African Region and worked on Health Security and emergency preparedness and specially on emerging and re-emerging infectious diseases, epidemics and humanitarian crises.

 Education

-Fall holds a doctorate in medicine, a master's degree in public health (UCAD) and a doctorate in public health (UCAD and Tulane University in the USA), a master's degree in sustainable development (Tulane University), a university degree in tropical medicine and epidemiology from Aix-Marseille University and the French Army Institute of Tropical Medicine (IMTSSA Pharo).
+Fall holds a doctorate in medicine, a master's degree in public health, and a doctorate in public health from Cheikh Anta Diop University in Dakar, Senegal.
+He also holds a master's degree in sustainable development from Tulane University, a degree in tropical medicine and epidemiology from Aix-Marseille University and the École du Pharo.
 Fall is also a fellow of the Faculty of Public Health of the Royal College of Physicians of the UK.